 Certain inoculations are important when you travel.
 When Linda and I moved to SE Asia we were vaccinated for rabies.
 We knew there were lots of wild dogs at some of the places we were going and didn't want to take chances.
 So far, we haven't had any problems but we're happy we had the vaccine.

 The CDC has a great website with travel safety tips and all the details.
 Just select the country you plan to travel to, press “Go” and you will get a complete list of what you need and don't need.

 Plan to get your inoculations several months before you travel.

 This travel safety tip is for those of you who enjoy the nightlife wherever you go.
 Be cautious about your alcohol intake, and never leave your drink unattended.

 You need to keep your wits about you when you travel.
 Having a foggy brain opens you up to more potential problems than you can imagine.

 Some of the riskiest places in the world are in and around nightclubs, especially in less developed countries.
-You multiply your chances of being targeted after dark when you’re out drinking.
+You multiply your chances of being targeted after dark when you’ve been out drinking.

 If there are any public disturbances when you’re visiting other countries, walk the other way instead of being nosy and going to see what’s happening.
 It could be a political protest about to turn violent or a terrorist-inspired incident.